alexkazik/typed-i18n/README.md

 All builders without `input` will silently skip all messages with typed parameters.

-If `_` a generic function over the input type is created.
+With `_` a generic function over the input type is created.
 May lead to the same problems as a generic builder type.

 ### `input_conversion`